Records Transfer Procedures

 and review of the transfer documentation.

-Documentation includes an accurate file list and supporting covering letter.
+Documentation required includes an accurate file list of the material you wish to transfer.
 Instructions for

-completing the file list can be obtained by contacting the archives.
+completing the file list can be obtained by contacting the email address below.

 Please note that any boxes received by the University Archives without the proper authorization will